patel-tirth/BaccaratGame-JavaFx/README.md

 # BaccaratGame-JavaFx

-A networked version of popular casion game Baccarat using JavaFx.
+A networked version of popular casino game Baccarat using JavaFx.